 The most important neighbourhoods

 The streets of Shinjuku are the image of Tokyo we all picture in our mind's eye.
-Discover Tokyo's most cosmopolitan neighbourhood.
+Discover Tokyo's most cosmopolitan and livley neighbourhood.

 Shibuya is one of Tokyo's most fashionable neighbourhoods.
 Fashion, nightlife and the feeling in Shibuya are all sure to surprise.